Rebel Penguin Federation Recruiting Guide

 - Make friends

-This is one of the best ways to ensure someone wants to join RPF, though it can be time consuming.
-The people on Club Penguin are often there to just play Club Penguin and make new friends.
-Giving them that space and then offering a chat room with a bunch of other people like you to be friends with can prove very effective.
-However, if they can’t use Discord or don’t like the prospect of joining for whatever reason, you could have wasted a lot of time.
+This is one of the best ways to ensure someone wants to join RPF, though it can be time-consuming.
+The people on Club Penguin are often there to just play and make new friends.
+Giving them that space and then offering a chat with a bunch of other potential friends can prove very effective.
+However, if they can’t use Discord or don’t like the prospect of joining for whatever reason, you’ll have wasted a lot of time.

 - Wear an interesting outfit